The Winding Stair (novel): Plot

 Some two years later, de Montignac is ordered to take a battalion into the sacred and closed city of Mulai Idris, to force it at last to open its gates to the world.
 There he discovers Ravenel, living under an assumed name as a moor, along with Marguerite.
 Still angry at Ravenel’s treachery, de Montignac contemplates shooting him, but changes his mind when he understands that Marguerite will inevitably take her own life.
 The couple realise that the day-to-day constraints upon them have become intolerable.
 They agree that Ravenel should stake all on one final 'splendid throw', and rejoin the French army - this time as a moor.
 He fights bravely, is awarded the médaille militaire, and is discovered in a military hospital by de Montignac, who seeks his help for a secret mission.
 Ravenel is to infiltrate an enemy camp and relay its changing position to his French commanders so that aeroplanes - frightening devices never before seen by the soldiers - can be brought in to bomb it.
 Ravenel is almost killed but his mission is successful, the camp is ultimately destroyed, and he is reunited with Marguerite.

 The London lawyer, now an old man, receives a telegram informing him that Ravenel is returning home, invalided, with a wife.
 He asks his clerk to get out the necessary forms for securing English nationality.

 Literary significance and criticism

 On the book's publication The Spectator said that the story "is concerned with the difficulties of the French in their occupation of their portion of Morocco, and presents a vivid picture of that country".
-The reviewer considered that admirers of Mr. Mason's writing would find it pleasant reading, and noted that the book was already proving itself to be a best seller.
+The reviewer considered that admirers of Mr. Mason's writing would find it pleasant reading, and said that the book was already proving itself to be a best seller.